 - Engage in the conversation.
 Social media is not a one-way channel.
 In order to drive up engagement with fans, followers, and prospects, you also need to participate in conversations started by others.
 If people are commenting on your posts, @-mentioning you, or posting directly on your profile, don’t ignore it!
 Keep it going with a response – whether you’re attending to a negative comment, answering a question, or thanking someone for their feedback.
 You can also get involved with conversations outside of your particular business; maybe there is a local community or industry organization on social media where you can join in the conversation and drive even more awareness of your business and visits to your social pages or website.

 - Curate and share others’ content.
 You don’t have to be the originator of your content in order to benefit from it.
 In addition to content you create, you can also share content about your business or industry, such as an article you were quoted in, a public product or service review, an industry trend: share it on your social media channels, which can increase both the variety of content on your channels and your authority in your field.
 Just be careful not to pass others’ content as your own – always give credit and link back to the original source.
 The more you share, the more chances you’ll have to drive engagement and activity from consumers on your social pages.

 - Ask employees to share, too.
 Asking your employees to share your content from their personal social media accounts can help amplify the reach and engagement of your native posts beyond your own fans and followers.

 Elevate Your Social Media Marketing Strategy

 No matter what your social media strategy entails, it’s vital to keep it going.
-Even if you’re just focused on one or two channels, the constantly changing nature of social media gives you a lot of chances to try new content formats, test different topics, and flex your creative muscles.
+Even if you’re just focused on one or two channels, the basics of social media marketing are constantly changing.
+Fortunately, this gives you a lot of chances to try new content formats, test different topics, and flex your creative muscles.

 What advice do you have for maximizing local business’ social media efforts?
 Let us know in the comments.